AU-CS-499-Spring-2020/Team_TODO/Journals/eric_journal.md

 ## 4/14/2020
 Met with the team to practice for URCA.
 Also discussed what we would begin working on after URCA.
 I decided I would work on the "Edit Ticket" page, which should be very similar to the "Create Ticket" page.

+## 5/2/2020
+Met with the team to work through some final issues that we were having and discuss what we should have done before we create the URCA presentation video.

+## 5/4/2020
+Met with Aaron to finish creatinng the main ticket page and table containing recent tickets.
+Got to a functionally complete state.
+Also met with the rest of the team to finish the URCA presentation video.